OAEspinoza/deep-learning-challenge/README.md

         <td>Accuracy: 0.7293294668197632</td>
     </tr>
 </table>

+- Lastly, results were saved and exported to an HDF5 file (see "Content" folder)

 ### Optimizing the Model
 In the second trial, the column "NAME" was kept, and this resulted in an accuracy of 78%.
 Tables 3 and 4 show the model and results.
 Similar steps for data pre-processing, compiling, training, and evaluating the model were followed.